 After moving to Bayern Munich in August 2023, these may be the final goals he ever scores for the club – even maybe the Premier League.
 As it stands, Kane’s 30 goals in 2022-23 took him to within 47 of Alan Shearer’s all-time competition record of 260.
 With Kane now bothering Bundesliga defences in 2023-24 and beyond, Shearer’s record looks safe… for now.

 Harry Kane 2017-18 (30 goals)

-Four players have scored exactly 30 goals in a Premier League season and the most recent is Harry Kane for Tottenham Hotspur in 2017-18.
+Come the end of a single season, only four players have scored exactly 30 goals in a Premier League season and before this campaign the most recent was Harry Kane for Tottenham Hotspur in 2017-18.
 In a lot of campaigns that would have brought a Golden Boot with it, but this was Mohamed Salah’s first season at Liverpool and we know exactly how that went.

 Robin van Persie 2011-12 (30 goals)

 There was never any doubt about Robin van Persie’s ability with the ball, just his ability to stay fit.
 Up until the 2011-12 season, van Persie had never managed to play more than 28 league games in any of his seven previous campaigns with Arsenal.
 In 2011-12 he played all 38 for the Gunners and in 2012-13 he played all 38 for Manchester United, scoring a total of 56 goals in those 76 games.
 30 of them came in his final season with Arsene Wenger, with 10% of those coming in a memorable 5-3 win at Stamford Bridge, making van Persie one of only three visiting players to score a Premier League hat-trick away at Chelsea, along with Kanu and Sergio Aguero.